lovettbarron/Tributary/readme.md

 ### template.jade
 Structure and template for a page is defined in this file.
 Not all the styling of the page needs to be here, but content buckets, partial placement, and similar should be here.

+## Global folder
+This folder is the same as the pages folder, except that it organizes global elements such as navigation.

+## Pattern folder
+Patterns are reused elements throughout the site that can be included by either jade `include` or `mixin` functions.
+### mixin.jade
+This is a catch all for consistently used mixins.
+These are reusable patterns that can exist throughout the site.
+They can generally be used by adding `include ../../patterns/mixin`, followed by `mixin example()` to import that mixin.

 MORE TO COME